-- Airports – Charlotte is approximately 40 miles north of Charlotte Douglas International Airport, one of the business airports in the nation.
-Several smaller airports are located in the region, including Statesville Regional Airport, Rowan County Airport, Concord Regional Airport, Lincoln County Airport, Hickory Regional Airport, and Gastonia Municipal Airport.
+- Airports – Lake Norman is approximately 35 miles north of Charlotte Douglas International Airport, one of the business airports in the nation.
+Several smaller airports are located in the region, including Statesville Regional Airport, Rowan County Airport, Concord Regional Airport, Lincoln County Airport, and Gastonia Municipal Airport.

 - Major Road and Interstates – Interstate 77 runs along parts of Lake Norman’s eastern boundaries, providing a gateway into Charlotte.
 Highway 16 runs near the lake’s western boundaries.